-The moment you realize your baby is suffering from a heat rash is the moment you should take some action.
+The moment you realize your baby is suffering from a heat rash is the moment you should take action.

-- Keep The Skin Dry: After you have cooled your baby down, you need to make sure the skin is now dry.
+- Keep the Skin Dry: After you have cooled your baby down, you need to make sure the skin is now dry.
 You can let your baby air dry.
 Don’t use a towel because it can irritate the rash further.

-Ways To Prevent A Heat Rash
+Ways To Prevent a Heat Rash

-Should You See A Doctor?
+Should You See a Doctor?

 Most heat rashes do not require a doctor visit, but you are more than welcome to schedule an appointment to verify it is indeed a heat rash.

-It is important you try to create a safe environment for your baby on those hot and humid days.
+Try to create a safe environment for your baby on those hot and humid days.
 Loose-fitting clothing, shade, and hydration are key elements to helping your baby avoid heat rashes.

 If you have any inkling your baby may be getting too hot, you should immediately figure out ways to bring their body temperature back down.